 StreetLink helps the public to connect people sleeping rough with local support services.
 You can use their website or app to send an alert if you see someone sleeping rough.
 An outreach team will then visit the person at the location you have identified and link them to services providing short- and long-term accommodation, like ours.

-Being on the streets can be extremely lonely and isolating.
+It is lonely and isolating living on the streets.
 While it wont fix the problem, saying hello and having a conversation with someone can make a big difference and provide a meaningful boost.

 Know the facts